 1. Customer data management

-Whether guests have appeared in the hotel for the first time or are long-term clients, it’s a good idea to collect more details about their habits, preferences, driving means, the purpose of visit and so on.
-All this can help personalize customer experience and offer them entertainments and services for their taste.
+Whether guests have appeared in the hotel for the first time or are long-term clients, collecting more details about their habits, preferences, driving means, the purpose of the visit, and so on is a good idea.
+All this can help personalize the customer experience and offer them entertainment and services to their taste.

 If a customer stays at a hotel for business trips a few times per year, information about their needs and preferences can be used the next time they book a room.
-It’s easy to note and pass information that customer, perhaps, needs a Wi-Fi enabled work area, book a conference room for them, or other area for their needs.
+It’s easy to note and pass information that customer, perhaps, needs a Wi-Fi-enabled work area, book a conference room for them, or other areas for their needs.

 Using HMS, you can keep customer details in one place